Weekend Report Jun. 29th, 2012

 Asia Pacific Commercial Bank Robbery

-In our breaking news, price On Friday, page June 29th Weldon Gideon was found guilty in the robbery case of Asia Pacific Commercial Bank that took place in May 2011.
+In our breaking news, On Friday, June 29th Weldon Gideon was found guilty in the robbery case of Asia Pacific Commercial Bank that took place in May 2011.
 Judge Foster handed down a guilty verdict on one count each of robbery, grand larceny, conspiracy, money laundering, false arrest, assault, and malicious mischief.
 He was also found guilty in another case for obstruction of justice for intimidating a witness; however, he was found not guilty of burglary and malicious mischief in the break-in at the Ministry of Finance office.
 A sentencing date has yet to be set.

 Ban on Micronesia mail packages lifted